intel-unesp-mcp/infieri2019-session1/README.md

 **Figure 3: Simplified view of the Intel® Xeon Phi™ software stack**

-The careful examination of the software stack represented in Figure 3 reveals two principal ways of accessing the Xeon Phi™™ coprocessor:
+The careful examination of the software stack represented in Figure 3 reveals two principal ways of accessing the Xeon Phi™ coprocessor:

 -   Offload (green line): applications are started and run on the host processor.
 Selected compute-intensive and highly parallel parts